 Do UK political party members still matter?

-Despite the rise of the electoral professional party, there are reasons why party members are still important:-
+Despite the rise of the electoral professional party, there are reasons why UK political party members are still important:-

 Membership fees provide a source of income for the parties.
 Their importance varies from one party to the next.
 In 2014 membership income was 23% of Green Party income, 15% of Labour Party income, 9% of Liberal Democrat Party income but just 2% of Conservative Party income.
 In addition, members raise funds that can be used in local campaigning.